UnitedHealth won’t seek federal aid because of outbreak

-MINNETONKA, Minn.
-(AP) — UnitedHealth is sticking to its profit outlook for the year and says it won’t be seeking any federal assistance to make it through the coronavirus outbreak that has hobbled much of the economy.
+UnitedHealth Group is sticking to its profit outlook for the year and says it won’t seek any federal assistance to make it through a coronavirus outbreak that has hobbled much of the economy.

+The coronavirus developed too late in the United States to have much of an impact on UnitedHealth’s first quarter.
+But it could hit the company from several angles.

+UnitedHealth runs a health insurance business that covers nearly 49 million people, mostly in the United States.

 The largest U.S. health insurer reported first-quarter net income of $3.38 billion, or $3.52 per share.
 Adjusted per share earnings were $3.72, easily beating Wall Street projections for $3.64, according to a survey of industry analysts by Zacks Investment Research.

-UnitedHealth maintained per-share profit expectations for the year of between $16.25 and $16.55.
+UnitedHealth maintained per-share profit expectations for the year of between $16.25 and $16.55, the same forecast it laid out late last year.

+Analysts expect earnings of $16.21 per share on about $260.84 billion in revenue, according to FactSet.

+Many companies have withdrawn financial forecasts for the year because the pandemic has made most of them worthless.
+UnitedHealth said Wednesday that it will continue to evaluate the impact of the global pandemic on all of its businesses throughout the year.

 Shares of UnitedHealth Group Inc., based in Minnetonka, Minnesota, are up almost 3% before the opening bell Wednesday.